 Discover Personal Loans can help cover life’s expenses, big and small, with loans available up to $35,000.
 With fixed-interest rates and various repayment plans to choose from, you can design your loan around the amount and length that best suits your needs.

-Here are just a few of the things people from our survey said they’d consider using a personal loan for:
+Here are just a few of life’s common expenses people from our survey said they’d consider using a personal loan for:

 - Debt consolidation